Lonsdale201/rpg-maker-mv-Debugger/README.md

 **Yanfly Quest Journey:**

-Supported logs: plugin commands only: Completed, Failed, Add, Remove, Available.
+Supported logs: plugin commands only: Completed, Added ( all three types: single, multiple, and range version plugin commands)

 For objective performances, a trimming technique is still being developed, as it is not advisable to add too long entries, and the names of the objectives can be long.